-In Park City there’s a trail for everyone and there’s no better time to hit them than summer.
+In Park City there’s a trail for everyone, and there’s no better time to hit them than summer.

 Or, experience what it’s like to be an Olympian at the 400-acre Utah Olympic Park just outside of Park City.
 Home to a number of events during the 2002 Winter Olympics, the center has two free museums, adventure courses and the bobsled ride, which sends you 65 miles per hour (on wheels in the summer) down the Olympic luge, bobsled and skeleton course.
 Watch for winter freestyle athletes launching off ski jumps and landing in the center’s pools.

 You don’t have to leave the trails just because the sun goes down.
 Trade dirt paths for city sidewalks as you head to Main Street for al fresco dining.
-This picturesque street includes a dozen seasonal dining decks, allowing you to take in the beauty of the Utah mountains while enjoying dinner.
+This picturesque street includes a dozen outdoor, curbside dining decks, allowing you to take in the beauty of the Utah mountains while enjoying dinner.

 “It feels like you’ve been transported to another era,” says Dan Howard, Park City’s director of communications, of the 47 historic buildings set against the stunning mountain backdrop.